HexalCCG/hexal/card-design/element-fire.md

 Spell, Action Enchantment - **Acceleration Runes**
 	Cost: 0
 	Enchant a creature.
-It gains "This creature can attack enemy creatures on the same turn it enters the battlefield".
+It gains "This creature can attack on the same turn it enters the battlefield".

 ## Spell - Reaction